Arnaboldo/MCInsurance.jl/README.md

 * academics
 * insurance regulators with actuarial background

-We assume that the reader is familiar with mathematics at a level of a typical undergraduate degree.
+We assume that the reader is familiar with mathematics at a level of a typical undergraduate math degree.

 -------------------------------------------------------------------------------